gkdas/bscsyllabus/semIII.rst

 Learning objectives
 -------------------

-1. To be acquainted with aldehydes and to know their chemical and physical properties.
+1. To be acquainted with alcohols, phenols, ethers, epoxides and to know their chemical and physical properties.

-2. How to name different aldehydes and ketones.
+2. To be acquainted with aldehydes, ketones and carboxylic acid derivatives and to know their chemical and physical properties.

+3. To gain knowledge on the behaviour of seleveral nitrogenous compounds.

+4. To get knowledge on the utility of differenct organo metallic reagents.

-3. To understand the reactivity of different carbonyl compounds (aldehydes, ketones and their α,β-unsaturated analogs) towards various types of nucleophillic addition and nucleophilic addition-elimination reactions.
+5. To understand the reactivity of different carbonyl compounds (aldehydes, ketones and their α,β-unsaturated analogs) towards various types of nucleophillic addition and nucleophilic addition-elimination reactions.

-4. How to convert aldehydes and ketones to other carbonyl derivatives and *vice-versa*.
+6. How to convert alcohols phenols, aldehydes and ketones, carboxylic acids to other derivatives and *vice-versa*.

-4. How to write mechanisms of various nucleophilic addition, nucleophilic addition-elimination and other reactions of aldehydes and ketones.
+7. How to write mechanisms of various nucleophilic addition, nucleophilic addition-elimination, nucleophilic substitution  and other reactions of oxygenated and nitrogenated derivatives.

-5. To understand how to use protecting group chemistry in multistep organic synthesis involving carbonyl compounds.
+8. To understand how to use protecting group chemistry in multistep organic synthesis.

+9. To identify practically some common organic compounds.

 -----------------
 Learning outcomes